deNBI/simpleVMWorkshop/part3.md

    parallel -a reads.tsv search
    ```
 5. Optional: This command will run a few minutes.
 You could open a second terminal
-   and inspect with htop the cpu utilization.
+   and inspect the cpu utilization with `htop`.
    ![](figures/htop.png)

 6. Concatenate all results into one file via `cat output/*.txt > output.tsv`